 Financial indicator Definition

-Adjusted interest cover ratio (AICR) Funds from operations (FFO) less renewals and enhancement expenditure that will not be added to the RAB less capital expenditure to maintain the network in steady state divided by net interest
+Adjusted interest cover ratio (AICR) Funds from operations (FFO) 11 less renewals and enhancement expenditure that will not be added to the RAB less capital expenditure to maintain the network in steady state divided by net interest 12

 FFO/interest FFO divided by net interest

 Debt/RAB (gearing) Net debt divided by RAB

 FFO/debt FFO divided by net debt

-RCF /debt FFO less net interest divided by net debt
+RCF 13 /debt FFO less net interest divided by net debt

-- 2.15 The financial ratios will be based on the forecasts included in Network Rail's latest update of its CP4 delivery plan as long as that plan was published no more than four months before the date that the regulatory accounts are published and there have been no changes to its forecasts that would materially affect the forward looking financial ratios.
-If the latest update of its CP4 delivery plan has been published more than four months before the date that the regulatory accounts are published then we will discuss with Network Rail what forecasts the financial ratios will be based on. - 2.16 Network Rail will also provide a statement by the auditors confirming that in its view there are no changes to its forecasts that would have a material effect on the forward looking financial ratios. - 2.17 This statement by the auditors will focus on the material issues that could affect Network Rail's forecasts.
-The revised form of this statement is prescribed in the revised Condition 11 (see annex C).
+2.15 The financial ratios will be based on the forecasts included in Network Rail's latest update of its CP4 delivery plan as long as that plan was published no more than four months before the date that the regulatory accounts are published and there have been no changes to its forecasts that would materially affect the forward looking financial ratios.
+If the latest update of its CP4 delivery plan has been published more than four months before the date that the regulatory accounts are published more than four months before the date that the regulatory accounts are published more than four months before the date that the regulatory accounts are published then we will discuss with Network Rail what forecasts the financial ratios will be based on.

-&lt;sup>12 FFO is the gross income less opex, less maintenance, less schedule 4 & 8 costs, less cash corporation taxes paid.
+11 FFO is the gross income less opex, less maintenance, less schedule 4 & 8 costs, less cash corporation taxes paid.

-&lt;sup>13 Net interest is the total interest cost including the FIM fee, but excluding the principal accretion on index linked debt.
+12 Net interest is the total interest cost including the FIM fee, but excluding the principal accretion on index linked debt.

-&lt;sup>14 Retained cash flow (RCF) is defined as FFO minus net interest.
+13 Retained cash flow (RCF) is defined as FFO minus net interest.

-- 2.18 The statement of adequacy of resources should be submitted along with the auditors' report on the statement of adequacy of resources at the same time as the regulatory accounts, i.e. as soon as reasonably practicable and in any event not later than 1 July following the end of the financial year to which they relate (or by a later date approved by us). - 2.19 The purpose of the statement of adequacy of resources is to provide us and other interested parties with assurance on the future financial position of Network Rail.
+- 2.16 Network Rail will also provide a statement by the auditors confirming that in its view there are no changes to its forecasts that would have a material effect on the forward looking financial ratios. - 2.17 This statement by the auditors will focus on the material issues that could affect Network Rail's forecasts.
+The revised form of this statement is prescribed in the revised Condition 11 (see annex C). - 2.18 The statement of adequacy of resources should be submitted along with the auditors' report on the statement of adequacy of resources at the same time as the regulatory accounts, i.e. as soon as reasonably practicable and in any event not later than 1 July following the end of the financial year to which they relate (or by a later date approved by us). - 2.19 The purpose of the statement of adequacy of resources is to provide us and other interested parties with assurance on the future financial position of Network Rail.